The minimal volume of log surfaces of general type with positive geometric genus: Introduction

-{\bf Acknowledgement.} The work has been supported by NSFC (No.~11501012) and by the Recruitment Program for Young Professionals.
-Thanks go to Valery Alexeev, S\"onke Rollenske, Stephen Coughlan and Thomas Bauer for helpful discussions which clarify and improve my argument.
-The results of this paper were obtained during my trips to Universit\"at Bayreuth, Philipps-Universit\"at Marburg and the University of Georgia.
+{\bf Acknowledgement.} The work has been supported by NSFC (No.~11501012 and No.~11971399) and by the Presidential Research Fund of Xiamen University (No.~20720210006).
+Thanks go to Valery Alexeev, S\"onke Rollenske, Stephen Coughlan and Thomas Bauer for helpful discussions which clarify and improve my arguments.
+The initial results of this paper were obtained during my trips to Universit\"at Bayreuth, Philipps-Universit\"at Marburg and the University of Georgia in 2016.
 The author enjoyed the hospitality and the inspiring academic atmosphere in these institutions.
+Over the years leading to this version of the paper, I benefited from discussions on related problems with Chen Jiang, Zhi Jiang, Jingjun Han and Meng Chen at Fudan University; I am also grateful to Yong Hu and Tong Zhang for their interest; a stimulating question of Hang Zhao leads to Theorem~\ref{thm: 3 Noether}.